Jonny-exe/binary-fractions/binary_fractions/README.md

   * operation '-0.1' | '+1' will return '-0.1'
   because twos-complement of
   '-0.1' is 1.1; and 1.1 | 01.0 results in twos-complement 1.1;
   and 1.1 in twos-complement is '-0.1' in binary fraction.
+Hence, the final result of '-0.1'.

 **Arguments**: